More than 1,000 travel companies trust us to sell their tickets all in one place.

 🚆 Trains in Japan: Your Complete Travel Guide

 Japan’s railway network is more than just transportation, it’s a seamless journey into the heart of the country.
 Renowned globally for its efficiency, reliability, and speed, the system invites you to glide effortlessly across the archipelago.
-From the iconic high-speed Shinkansen ‘bullet trains’ to charming regional lines, train travel is the definitive way to experience Japan.
+From the iconic high-speed Shinkansen ‘bullet trains’ to charming regional lines, train travel in Japan is the definitive way to experience Japan.

 🚄 Top Rail Connections for Your Japan Itinerary